 Eat these kid-friendly treats as is, or crush them into a bowl of strawberries and whipped cream.
 You can also dip the bottom of the cookies in chocolate for a change.
+I bet you won’t be able to eat just one.
+They are delicious.
 I’ve given these cookies many times as a gift, just be sure to put the recipe with them.

 Strawberry Meringue Cookies

 - 1/4 cup sugar

 - 1/2 teaspoon vanilla extract

 Place egg whites in a large bowl; let stand at room temperature 30 minutes.
 Preheat oven to 225°.

 Place sugar and strawberries in a food processor; process until powdery.
 Add gelatin; pulse to blend.

 Beat egg whites on medium speed until foamy, adding vanilla if desired.
 Gradually add gelatin mixture, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.